sarinstein-yan/KnottedGraph/README.md

 $$A^{6} + 2 A^{5} + 3 A^{4} + 3 A^{3} + 3 A^{2} + 2 A + 1$$

-Or from a thin wrapper function:
+Or from a thinly wrapped function:
 > [!Warning]
 > This is not guaranteed to be correct because a view is to be input manually